shenef/Boktai-Speedrunning/src/boktai/normal-2_any.md

 To start a new run

-- Create a new save file,
+- create a new save file,
 - reduce the name to one character,
 - keep the default region setting,
-- select your Difficulty (every Difficulty is a separate Category, this guide is for Normal 2 which is the default),
+- keep the default difficulty (Normal 2),
 - start the timer when confirming on the Summary Screen.

 ## Route